jadeforrest/blog/content/posts/2021-05-24--use-holiday-focus-days-to-increase-company-focus-and-honor-your-teams-diversity/index.md

 ### Let me know your experiences

 This hasn’t been very widely adopted, so if you adopt it at your company, you’re going to be doing something new and innovative.
-Share your experiences with me on [Twitter (on this thread)](https://twitter.com/JadeRubick/status/1396878203654864901) or [LinkedIn (on this thread)](https://www.linkedin.com/posts/jaderubick_jade-rubick-use-holiday-focus-days-to-increase-activity-6802644096562421760-Sr-3) so we can learn from each other about what works and what doesn’t.
+Share your experiences with me, so we can learn from each other about what works and what doesn’t.
 And if you have critique or feedback, would love to hear it.

 _Thank you to [Bailey Douglass](https://www.linkedin.com/in/baileydouglass/) for her warning about the dangers of creating tiers of cultural support.
 And thank you to [Jim Lindley](https://www.linkedin.com/in/jim-lindley-b354312/) for pointing out this can be done locally, not just at a company level._